 In 1989, the SCMM Indonesian Province enlarged its mission to Timor Leste, which at that time was still called East Timor (and which was still part of Indonesia).
 Until 2015, the two communities in East Timor: Dili and Ossu were still part of the Province of Indonesia.
 On February 2016, the General Council of SCMM decided to separate them from Indonesia and they became communities under the responsibility of the General Council of SCMM in the Netherlands.

-Until the year 2016, the Congregation of SCMM in Indonesia was divided into twelve Dioceses/Archdioceses and had twenty-eight communities consisting of a total of 217 Sisters, which were distributed over various islands as follows:
+The Congregation of SCMM in Indonesia was divided into twelve Dioceses/Archdioceses and had twenty-eight communities consisting.
+Nowadays there are 231 Sisters, which were distributed over various islands as follows:

 - Six communities are on the Island of Nias: Amandraya, Hiliniondrasi, Teluk Dalam, Gunung Sitoli, Tuhemberua, and Lahewa.
 Among the SCMM Sisters this is known as the subprovince of Nias, by the civil name: Congregation of SCMM Queen of Peace.